Health Beat

 Our faculty and staff do amazing things!
 They receive national, university and college honors; publish books and articles; serve on editorial boards and much more!

-• Huge congratulations to Biostatistics Professor Adam Branscum for his new milestone!
+Huge congratulations to Biostatistics Professor Adam Branscum for his new milestone!
 He has been published in 100 different journals.
-Way to go, Adam!

-• Senior Instructor Dee Gillen competed in Dancing with the Professors on March 12, 2024.
-She danced the salsa with Dance Sport (and College of Engineering) student Basil Stein.
+Senior Instructor Dee Gillen competed in Dancing with Professors on March 12, 2024.
+She danced the salsa with Dance Sport student Basil.
 Congrats on an amazing dance, Dee!

-• Professor Chunheui Chi recently spoke with Agence France-Presse (AFP) about the dangers of misinformation surrounding a hypothetical future pandemic, coined "Disease X" by the World Health Organization.
-Chunheui specifically addressed how false information can hinder public health efforts, particularly when it comes to preparing for and controlling pandemics and epidemics.
+Professor Chunheui Chi recently spoke with Agence France-Presse (AFP) about the dangers of misinformation surrounding a hypothetical future pandemic.

-• The College of Health has been selected for a second round of funding through the Robert Wood Johnson Foundation’s Transforming Academia for Equity initiative!
+The College of Health has been selected for a second round of funding through the Robert Wood Johnson Foundation’s Transforming Academia for Equity initiative.
+Learn more about this work.

 Research